GreenMachine2o3/rally-milestone-dashboard/README.md

 ## License

-CustomDash is released under the MIT license.
+Milestone Progress Dashboard is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK